Gabester0/TicTacToe/README.md

 Additional goals:

--Style with ChakraUI?
-Or another React component library.

--Sound effects on click
+-Sound effects on click?
--Sound effects on victory
+-Sound effects on victory?